 - Our second round interview policy is intended to give students the opportunity to be able to attend all scheduled first-round interviews with employers of their choice.
 Students should not be asked to cancel a first-round interview in order to attend a second-round interview.

-According to the Washington University Internship Policy, students may receive up to three units of academic credit for an unpaid internship.
+According to the Washington University Internship Policy, students may receive up to three units of academic credit for a internship.
 The student will work with a faculty sponsor and internship site supervisor to complete a Learning Agreement, outlining the student’s internship responsibilities, learning objectives, and evaluation requirements.
 Students must complete the Learning Agreement prior to beginning their internship; credit cannot be awarded retroactively.

 Internships completed for credit, students are covered under Washington University’s General Liability Policy if the internship is completed for credit.
 Credit must be arranged prior to starting the internship.